-The father of the bride speech is pretty easy to get wrong because there’s a temptation for some dads to turn it into a huge exercise in showboating.
-Plus you’re the first guy on and people expect to be engaged, entertained and tickled, so setting exactly the right tone is critical.
-Below I’ve listed some thoughts on how to get it right.
+” You’re the first guy on and people expect to be engaged, entertained and tickled, so setting exactly the perfect tone is critical – below I’ve listed some thoughts on how to get it right “

-You’ve known your daughter for quite some time now so there’s plenty of material to be had.
-There will be lots of little and some not so little examples how her character has developed over the years, so use those but spare us the detail because there’s a fine line between telling her story and reading out her life CV.
-We don’t need to know her 100m times or that she came top in her cycling proficiency class.
+You’ve known your daughter for quite some time now, so there’s plenty of fantastic material to be had.
+There will be lots of little and some, not so little, examples of how her character has developed over the years, but use the detail sparingly, there’s a fine line between telling her story and reading out her life CV.
+It’s great, but we don’t need to know that she came top in her cycling proficiency class.

 Unlike the best man, the dating days are fair game for a father of the bride speech.
-You’ve got to keep it light hearted and never be tempted to use too much detail, and of course never be tempted to use names.
-This should be a gentle, fun way of looking at some of your daughter’s less distinguished decision making whilst of course acknowledging just how much better she’s got at it.
+You’ve got to keep it light hearted and of course never be tempted to use names.
+This should be a gentle, fun way of looking at some of your daughter’s less distinguished decision making, whilst of course acknowledging just how much better she’s got at it.

 This is a big moment in your life – your little girl is officially leaving your family and starting one of her very own, so of course it’s going to be an emotionally charged day.
 However, making your speech 1000 words of blubbering breakdown is about as counterproductive as you can get.
 Keep yourself together and deliver it with measured but obvious sentiment.

 A very painful, hackneyed and boring way to end the speech is to go down the well trodden path of marital advice.
 The main problem is that it’s never very funny and comes and exactly the wrong point.
 To say something sincere about the happy couple and then go into a slapstick routine about how to make a marriage work is misguided at best.
 Avoid at all costs.